 such as ours, so you are free to imagine any real-world scenario you

-wish and design a partitioning scheme for that, using the disk and
+wish and design a partitioning scheme for that.

 Please make sure you leave enough room on

 (How much space that takes, is up to you to figure out.)

 You must also follow the additional requirements below.